Aptenodytes: Taxonomy

+The egg of a king penguin (10 cm, c.
+300 g) and that of an emperor penguin (11.1–12.7 cm, 345–515 g).

 Combined morphological and molecular data have shown the genus Aptenodytes to be basal to all other living penguins, that is, the genus split off from a branch which led to all other species.
 DNA evidence suggests this split occurred around 40 million years ago.
 This had been foreshadowed by an attempt to classify penguins by their behavior, which also predicted the genus' basal nature.

-The egg of a king penguin (10 cm, c.
-300 g) and that of an emperor penguin (11.1–12.7 cm, 345–515 g).
-At right a king penguin pair is changing the egg guard at South Georgia Island, where over 30 colonies of king penguin reside.
-An important cause for reproductive failure in some penguin species is mistiming between parents for incubation relief.